 Review anti-tethering ordinances (click here).
 The number of cities in Ohio that have passed anti-tethering ordinances is over 50 and growing, including Akron, Ashtabula, Cleveland, Columbus, Delaware, Eastlake, Mentor, Willoughby, and Youngstown.
 In fact, Anderson Township, Dennison and Lyndhurst implemented emergency measures to pass their anti-tethering ordinances citing the need for preservation of the public peace, health, safety and welfare.

-OAA is currently assisting communities across Ohio, such as Mt.
-Healthy in Hamilton County, with their efforts to educate municipalities on the need to pass anti-tethering and extreme weather ordinances for both public safety and to improve the quality of life for outdoor dogs in Ohio.
+OAA’s Tethered Dogs: A Guide to Local Municipalities, assists communities across Ohio with their efforts to educate municipalities on the need to pass anti-tethering and extreme weather ordinances.
+OAA is currently working with Ohio communities, such as Mt.
+Healthy in Hamilton County, to improve both public safety and the quality of life for outdoor dogs in Ohio.